Maramataka at Wai-akatea Raataa Vine Reserve

 Everything is connected, and nothing lives in isolation.
 Maramataka is the living expression of this - an ancestral lunar and environmental system that reflects the natural rhythms of the moon, tides, winds and tohu (signs) of the natural environment.

 The Maramataka and its moon phases influence environmental patterns and how we respond to them.
-Maramataka teaches us to observe, reflect, and respond with intention, guiding our practice of kaitiakitanga, kaiawhinatanga and whakaoranga (restoration).
+Maramataka teaches us to observe, reflect, and respond with intention, guiding our practice of kaitiakitanga (guardianship), kaiawhinatanga (supporting role) and whakaoranga (restoration).

-The playground is a pathway to learning play, curiosity and hands on engagement.
+The playground is a pathway to learning through play, curiosity and hands on engagement.

 -